teiband/industrial-skill-review/README.md

 # Review of robot capabilities

 This is the supporting material for the paper "What's your ability?
 A Survey about Industrial Robot Skills".
-WIthin this repo the code used to extract information automatically from a review table about skill-taxonomies togheter with supplementary material (i.e., figures) are provided.
+Within this repo the code used to extract information automatically from a review table about skill-taxonomies togheter with supplementary material (i.e., figures) are provided.

 ## Paper clustering upon topic